crypticwisdom/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile: This script is used t o move '/tmp/betty' to /tmp/my_first_directory
 8-firstdelete: This script is used to delete /tmp/my_first_directory/betty
 9-firstdirdeletion: This script is used for deleting /tmp/my_first_directory
+10-back: Added a script to change the working directory to the previous working directory.